Skip To Content

 The four cell sizes (LoPS, HiPS, MinPS, and MaxPS) in a mosaic dataset are used to define the available pixel sizes of a raster and the display scale range.
 LoPS is generally set to the resolution of the pixels on the ground and is computed when the imagery is added.

 When you use imagery that is not rectified or from a different source, each image may have a slightly different pixel size.
-In some workflows it is advisable to reset the LoPS value to a fixed value or the average of all similar rasters.
-A specific example of this is when wanting to use the ByAttribute or ClosestToCenter mosaic methods.
+In some workflows, it is recommended that you reset the LoPS value to a fixed value or the average of all similar rasters.
+A specific example of this is using the ByAttribute or ClosestToCenter mosaic methods.
 These methods sort the image for display based on an attribute or the image location, but the ordering is overwritten by the LoPS value.
-It is therefore sometimes required to reset the LoPS value to a constant for all images that should be affected by the ordering rules.
+You may need to reset the LoPS value to a constant for all images that is affected by the ordering rules.

 The HiPS value for imagery is used primarily to determine the scales at which overviews should be computed.
-In most workflows, the pixel size at which overviews are created (if required) is explicitly set; therefore, this value is not very important.
+In most workflows, the pixel size at which overviews are created (if required) is explicitly set.
 The most appropriate value for HiPS depends on the availability of pyramids and the width of the imagery.
-If automatically set, it is possible that images with the same pixel size, but different widths, will end up having different HiPS values.
-Therefore, it is sometimes advantageous to set the HiPS value appropriate to the data source depending on the typical number of pyramid levels that are useful.
+If automatically set, images with the same pixel size but different widths may have different HiPS values.
+Set the HiPS value appropriate to the data source depending on the typical number of pyramid levels that are useful.
 An approximate value for this would equal image width/1,000.

 The Calculate Cell Size Ranges tool computes cell sizes by determining the overlap between images and assumes that images with a larger pixel size should be displayed at the smaller scales.
-In many workflows these rules do not hold, and often it is more appropriate to set the MinPS value for all images to 0 and the MaxPS value dependent on the pyramids available and the scales to which the images should be visible.
-Therefore, in many of the workflows the MinPS and MaxPS values are explicitly set.
+In some workflows, you may need to set the MinPS value for all images to 0 and the MaxPS value dependent on the pyramids available and the scales to which the images should be visible.
+Therefore, in many of the workflows, the MinPS and MaxPS values are explicitly set.

-Some tools such as Add Rasters run Calculate Cell Size Ranges on all the imagery by default.
-It is therefore common to turn this off when adding additional rasters.
+Some tools, such as Add Rasters, run Calculate Cell Size Ranges on all the imagery by default.
+Optionally, turn this off when adding additional rasters.

-Learn more about cell size ranges in a mosaic dataset.
+Learn more about calculating cell size ranges in a mosaic dataset.

 Refine geometry

 Some workflows involve a refinement in the geometric accuracy of the imagery.
 The Refine geometry section of the workflows defines how this can best be achieved.
-Typically, when orthorectifying imagery, the imagery can be added using approximate orientation data and elevation models, and later these values are refined.
-Similarly, when adding satellite scenes it may be necessary to refine the geometry to make it more accurate.
+Typically, when orthorectifying imagery, you can add the imagery using approximate orientation data and elevation models, and refine these values later.
+Similarly, when adding satellite scenes, it may be necessary to refine the geometry to make it more accurate.
 The ortho mapping workflows typically implement such geometric refinement.
-If the geometry of the imagery is refined it is often necessary to also redefine the footprints.
+If the geometry of the imagery is refined, it is often necessary to also redefine the footprints.

 Refine footprints and NoData

-If the geometry of a raster has been refined after it has been added or if the footprint computed using the add raster is not suitable, it is necessary to recompute the footprint.
+If the geometry of a raster has been refined after it has been added or if the footprint computed using the add raster is not suitable, recompute the footprint.

 For mosaic datasets created from preprocessed rectangular images, using only the envelope of the raster is sufficient.
 In such cases, the footprints are only used to enable the system to quickly find the appropriate rasters.
 If there are NoData values, they can be defined as a property of the raster or a NoData mask can be defined for each raster.
 When the system identifies NoData pixels covering a request extent, the system will look for the next most suitable raster for additional pixels.
 As long as there are not too many overlapping rasters, this works well.

-In cases where there are a lot of overlapping rasters, the pixel-based NoData can become a bottleneck, and it is better to turn off the NoData pixels and clip rasters by their footprints.
+When you have many overlapping rasters, the pixel-based NoData can become a bottleneck, and it is recommended that you turn off the NoData pixels and clip rasters by their footprints.
 Using a footprint to define NoData is more efficient, because the system can quickly perform an analysis of the overlapping footprint geometries to determine what rasters are required.
 There are properties of a mosaic dataset that define how the system handles NoData and clipping.
 These are defined in more detail in the Mosaic dataset properties step.

 Learn more about calculating footprints radiometrically.

-Footprints also need to be computed for rasters that contain large NoData areas.
-In some workflows it is necessary to manually edit footprints or import footprints from different vector sources, for example, to clip imagery to specified extents such as county boundaries or exclude large expanses of water or clouds.
+Footprints also must be computed for rasters that contain large NoData areas.
+In some workflows, you may need to manually edit footprints or import footprints from different vector sources, for example, to clip imagery to specified extents such as county boundaries or exclude large expanses of water or clouds.

 Similar to footprints, each mosaic dataset has a boundary that defines the extent.
 By default, the system computes this by performing an intersect of all the footprints.
 This can result in very complex boundaries, so workflows may recompute the footprint to be only an extent or be simplified.